Karthi905968/Karthi905968/README.md

 - 🤔 I’m looking for help with backend development.
 - 💬 Ask me about frontend and backend development.
 - 📫 How to reach me: karthibs.bgr3@gmail.com
-- ⚡ Fun fact: I can solve a Rubik's cube in under two minutes!
+- ⚡ Fun fact: I can solve a Rubik's cube in under three minutes!

 ## 🛠️ Skills and Tools
 - **Programming Languages:** Python, Java, JavaScript, React, Redux, HTML, CSS, Django, SQL